 In his autobiographical first novel, Pirsig wrestles both with the ghost of his past and with the most important philosophical questions of the 20th century–why has technology alienated us from our world? what are the limits of rational analysis? if we can’t define the good, how can we live it?

 The book is made up of six meditations, in which Descartes first discards all belief in things which are not absolutely certain, and then tries to establish what can be known for sure.
 The meditations were written as if he were meditating for 6 days: each meditation refers to the last one as “yesterday”.

 Lao-tzu’s Tao Te Ching, or Book of the Way, is the classic manual on the art of living and one of the wonders of the world.
-In eighty-one brief chapters, the Tao Te Ching llods at the basic predicament of being alive and gives advice that imparts balance and perspective, a serene and generous spirit.
+In eighty-one brief chapters, the Tao Te Ching looks at the basic predicament of being alive.
+He then gives advice that imparts balance and perspective, a serene and generous spirit.
 This book is about wisdom in action.

 The Brothers Karamazov is a passionate philosophical novel set in 19th century Russia, that enters deeply into the ethical debates of God, free will, and morality.
 It is a spiritual drama of moral struggles concerning faith, doubt, and reason, set against a modernizing Russia.